 Kyambura Gorge: Best Chimp Trekking & Wildlife Experience

-Nestled within the expansive Queen Elizabeth National Park in southwestern Uganda, Kyambura Gorge is a hidden gem that offers an unforgettable experience for wildlife enthusiasts, trekkers, and nature lovers.
+Nestled within the expansive Queen Elizabeth National Park in southwestern Uganda, Kyambura Gorge is a hidden gem that offers an unforgettable wildlife experience for wildlife enthusiasts, trekkers, and nature lovers.

 Often referred to as the “Valley of Apes,” this lush and verdant gorge is home to a fascinating population of chimpanzees, one of the most remarkable primate species on Earth.